 Timing is everything, according to company president David Ramil, a service disabled veteran.
-David was referring to the Feb 8th Small Business Working Group (SBWG)* at California Capital where he attended to learn more about doing business with the regulated water companies.
+David was referring to the Small Business Working Group he attended at California Capital to learn more about doing business with the regulated utility companies.
 It was his elevator pitch about taking Pivotal Adaptive services worldwide that made an impression on Ed Simon, Director of Business Performance & Supplier Diversity with California American Water.
-Pivotal Adaptive was subsequently invited to attend other events that provided interactive opportunity with California American Water’s decision makers.
+Pivotal Adaptive was subsequently invited to attend other events with California American Water’s decision makers.

 On April 25th, 2019, Pivotal Adaptive Services was awarded its very first contract from California American Water – a three (3)-year Master Service Agreement (MSA) contract worth $1.5mil.
 On Aug 12th, 2019, Pivotal Adaptive was also selected to participate in California American Water’s 2019/2020 Mentor Protégé program.

 David is beyond thankful.
 “Pivotal Adaptive Services looks forward to its continued relationship with California Capital Procurement Technical Assistance Center (PTAC) as we continue to grow,” he said.

 Clarence Williams Receives Sacramento Valley Community Hero Award